 Early skills to support future learning-

 - Developing language skills - so much of the Early Years Curriculum is language based, it is really important that every child is able to communicate and develop a good vocabulary.
-Great ways to help with this are to just chat about things you see in your garden or on your daily exercise, sing songs and rhymes, share books together or introduce a new word each day.
+Great ways to help with this are; just chat about things you see in your garden or on your daily trips out, sing songs and rhymes, share books together or introduce a new word each day.

 - Develop gross motor skills (big body movements) and a strong core - lots of large outdoor play and climbing opportunities will strengthen gross motor skills.
 Doing yoga activities will support a strong core (cosmic kids yoga on youtube is great for this).
 Further activities to develop gross motor skills could be games involving throwing and catching, large chalk drawing, home made obstacle courses.